netreplica/nrx/README.md

 Use `--config <filename>` argument to specify a configuration file to use.
 The sample configuration file is provided as [`nrx.conf`](nrx.conf).
 Detailed information on the configuration options can be found in [CONFIGURATION.md](docs/CONFIGURATION.md).

+# Configuration Environment

+By default, **nrx** looks up for the following assets in the `$HOME/.nr` directory:

+* Configuration file: `nrx.conf`, unless overridden by `--config` argument
+* Templates: `templates`, which can be supplemented by additional paths with `--templates` argument

+To initialize the configuration environment, run `nrx.py --init`.
+This will create the `$HOME/.nr` directory and populate it with a configuration file example and a compatible version of the templates.

 # Templates

 **nrx** renders all topology artifacts from [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) templates the user points `nrx` to using `--templates` parameter.